 Chloe and I hitchhiked to Haridwar, where we took a rickshaw to the bus stop.
 The bus to Agra was pretty unbearable.
 I was still suffering really bad from the side effects of dengue fever and the last couple hours I was in tears telling Chloe I think I needed to go to a hospital.
 I wasn’t eating because I knew I’d just get stomach cramps, and I think we were both dehydrated and tired.
 (Guys, get travel insurance.
 Dengue fever is no joke)

 If you go to the Taj Mahal, I highly recommend not taking the bus.
-You can take a train or, much more easily, fly into Delhi or Agra.
+Travel from Delhi to Agra either by train or plane.
 Check out Kiwi to see all your budget options.

 The Taj Mahal is a World Wonder perfectly placed on the Yamuna River and stunningly magical, but the same can’t be said about Agra.
 If you want to plan a Taj Mahal visit, you will have to base yourself out of Agra.
 It’s a loud crowded town filled with pollution, touts, and litter.

 I wouldn’t stay in Agra for longer than necessary.